PiwikPRO/PPMS-PublicDocs/analytics/js_tracking_api.rst

 .. warning::

-    This function does not track any data to tracker.
+    This function does not track any data to Tracker.
 This is helper function for ``trackEcommerceOrder`` or ``trackEcommerceCartUpdate`` function to populate items to send.

 Example of usage::